Ekimwatan/Edge_AI_people_counter_openvino/workspace/WRITEUP.md

 With this in mind, I used the person-detection-retail-0002 which performed very well and detected all the people in the frame after the false negatives had been dealt with.

 I improved the accuracy of mobile_ssd model by inlcuding a waiting time of 3 seconds before a person is declared completely out of the frame and a 1 second delay while people enter the frame.
-This helped to counter false positives and false negatives
+This helped to counter false positives and false negatives.
+The person-detection-retail model also performed very well on the NCS2 and raspberry pi.